Last updated August 7th, 2023.

 Cambodia’s demographics include all the factors which make the Philippines attractive, but to a slighter degree.

-This emerging Southeast Asian market has a median age of 24.9 – barely a year older than the first country on our list.
+This emerging Southeast Asian market has a median age of 27 – two years older than the first country on our list.
 Likewise, Cambodia’s population will almost double between now and the middle of this century.

 Despite barely losing out on the top spot, Cambodia is still arguably better for investment than the Philippines.
 Lax foreign ownership laws, less risk of natural disaster, fewer taxes, combined alongside a strategic partnership with China all give Cambodia an edge.